 - Won't work with all insurance companies

-Insurance agents selling policies for only one insurance company will have in-depth knowledge about the products on offer.
+Selling policies for only one insurance company and will have in-depth knowledge about the products on offer.
 Agents can also offer excellent customer service as they have the ear of the company and can make the selling process particularly efficient.
 Long-time customers who have had previous good experiences with a particular insurance company might prefer to work with an agent, especially if they've developed a personal relationship.

 - Lower admin fees